-The total estimated time required to build the New Bridge for the St. Lawrence is five years.
+The total estimated time required to prepare plans and specifications and to build the New Bridge for the St. Lawrence is five years.
 Deconstruction of the existing bridge is estimated to take three years.
 Figure 7 presents the schedule of the various project stages.